benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

 * Effective Java
 * ...

-# Tooling
-Use static code analysis like Sonar, by seeing the code violations (read the rules!) you'll avoid making the same mistake twice.

-In the same field, use Intellij.
-I know that coming from Eclipse or Netbeans it seems overwhelming, but the thing that detect mistake and the tool is very very nice.
-The free community edition is already good with a lot of features.

 # Learn your environment:
  Java is not everything.
 You also need a lot of extra knowledge:

  * A build tool like Maven or Gradle
- * Application servers like JBoss, or the new thing with Spring Boot
+ * Application servers like JBoss
+ * Spring Boot
  * Spring, and understand concepts of dependency injection and inversion of control
  * Jakarta EE, because usually when you work in an enterprise, you need enterprise Java
- * Database: always handy to know how a database works because your application cannot be totally agnostic.
-Note that there are now plain old relational databases, and NoSQL databases that also need to be considered
+ * Database: it's always handy to know how a database works because your application cannot be totally agnostic.
+Note that there are now plain old relational databases (Oracle, PostgreSQL, ...) but also NoSQL databases (MongoDB, Cassandra, Neo4j, ...) that also need to be considered
- * Database interaction: JDBC, ORM-JPA (hibernate)
+ * Java libraries and frameworks that interact Database interaction: JDBC, ORM/JPA (Hibernate)
- * Testing: at least Junit, and if you want more, AssertJ and Mockito
+ * Testing: at least JUnit, and if you want more, AssertJ and Mockito
  * Linux, because your server will run on Linux, knowing how to read logs, user permission, basic shell script, ... is always handy
  * Cloud, IaaS, PaaS, Docker, ... : usually applications don't live anymore on a simple server but on the Cloud, you need at least to know the basicsd
- * Webservices: SOAP and Rest are the two main actors here
+ * Webservices: SOAP and Rest
  * UI technologies: it's hard here to suggest one, I would say try to keep up with the most used currently on a worlwide scale.
- According to https://hotframeworks.com/, it's React and AngularJS
+ According to https://hotframeworks.com/, it's React and Angular
- * Messaging: I suggest at least the basics of JMS
+ * Messaging: I suggest at least the basics of JMS (Java Messaging System)
  * Batches: Spring Batch is a major actor here
  * Git: Yes it's better than SVN, and yes it's complicated but it's worth it !
+ * CI/CD: The concepts of continuous integration and continuous development are really important to grasp when you not only develop code, but need to ship it into production.
+ *  Use static code analysis tools like Sonar in order to detect your mistakes (don't hesiste to read the rules that it implement).

 # Know your Java

  You don't usually use all the features of Java.
 But the more you know, the better, as you'll be able to have the right tool or information to tackle the many difficulties of development.

+After several years of Java development, I got the opportunity to be certified in Java.
+I read the excellent book SCJP Sun Certified Programmer for Java 5 Study Guide (Exam 310-055) from Katherine Sierra and Bert Bates which was excellent.

- I would say, read this excellent book: OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808.
-(TODO check that it's the same author than the one I read), and while you are a it, pass the certification if you can.
+(To be confirmed), read the most recent the book _OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808_
+, and if you've got the opportunity, do get certified !

- Follow Java actuality, watch conferences one the subjet (usually all the talks are freely available on youtube, like Devoxx, SpringOne, ...)
+Follow Java actuality by reading blogs, magazines (eg.: Java Magazine: https://blogs.oracle.com/javamagazine/) Watch conferences one the subject, usually all the talks are freely available on youtube, like Devoxx, SpringOne, ...

- I like the Java Magazine: https://blogs.oracle.com/javamagazine/

 # At your job (or not)
 _It's hard to not quote all the pragmatic programmer stuff, I'll try to highlight the most important for me_